tomasgareau/usi_uart/README.md

 Half-duplex UART using the USI module for the attiny85, based on Atmel application note AVR307.

+Note that this has not been tested yet!
+I cannot promise that it will work perfectly.

 See "echo.c" for an example program that implements a simple echo function.

 See "usi_uart.h" for constant definitions & prototypes.
 A brief description: